The official blog of the Lung Institute.

 Improving blood oxygen levels in other ways

 Those coping with a lung disease know very well that there is little traditional medicine can do to help manage symptoms or improve lung function.
 Adopting a holistic and proactive approach to your disease can help turn a symptom management plan into a disease treatment plan.
 Looking for additional treatment approaches beyond traditional medicine has helped hundreds of those with COPD like Thomas V. from Keene, New Hampshire.
-Thomas took his treatment into his own hands and found stem cell therapy for lung disease to be the answer.
+Thomas took his treatment into his own hands and found cellular therapy for lung disease to be the answer.
 Now, he is outside in his garden and going on regular bike rides without become short of breath like he was before treatment.

 Do you know of another way to improve blood oxygen levels?
 Share them in the comments below.